wzaylor/ChmsTutorials/source/Documentation/Latex_tutorials/LatexTable.rst

 '''''''
 The purpose of this tutorial is to demonstrate how to automate the generation of a table in Latex.
 This is useful because it **avoids copy-and-paste errors**.

-This tutorial describes the overall workflow, then have several examples with increasing complexity.
+This tutorial describes the overall workflow, then shows examples with increasing complexity.
 This tutorial assumes that you have data arranged in some sort of an array in a Python of Matlab script.

 Workflow
 ''''''''